ropensci/rentrez/README.md

 ### WebEnv and big queries

 The NCBI provides search history features, which can be useful for dealing with large lists of IDs (which will not fit in a single URL) or repeated searches.
-As an example, we will go searching for COI sequences from all the land snail (Stylommatophora) species we can find in the nucleotide database:
+As an example, we will go searching for COI sequences from all the snail (Gastropod) species we can find in the nucleotide database:

 ```r
 library(rentrez)